NoahBolohan/wingspan-utilities/README.md

 Some utilities to support playing the Wingspan board game.
 Includes:

 - **Automa tracker:** Simulate all of the Automa's actions and functionality in a game versus the Automa.
-Using this tool requires only the physical components the player uses (i.e., you no longer use the Automa cards, the End-of-round Goal Scoring cards, or the Current Round Tracker, or action cubes).
+Using this tool requires only the physical components the player uses (i.e., you no longer use the Automa cards, the End-of-round Goal Scoring cards, the Current Round Tracker, or action cubes).
 - **Score sheet (Automa):** Digital score sheet for games versus the Automa.
-Scores can be submitted to the Google Sheets document.
+Scores can be submitted to a Google Sheets document*.
 - **Score sheet:** Digital score sheet for games of 2 to 7 players.
+Scores can be submitted to a Google Sheets document*.

+Features to come:

-Scores can be submitted to the Google Sheets document.
+- **Automarazzi score sheet:** Digital score sheet for games versus the Automarazzi.
+Scores can be submitted to a Google Sheets document*.

+> \* Submitting to a Google Sheets document requires setting one up for yourself.
+You can read how to do so in TBD.

 The web app can be found [here](https://wingspan-utilities-vd2qp.ondigitalocean.app/).